belalhossainS/care-care/README.md

 ## Deployment

-Both the frontend and backend of this project are deployed on **Vercel**.
+Both the frontend and  of this project are deployed on **Vercel**.
 Ensure that environment variables are correctly configured in the Vercel dashboard for both deployments to run smoothly.